BryanMorfe/ptdb/README.md

 # PTDB v1.0.0
-PTDB--Plain Text Database-- Is a flat file database system written in python.
-When simplicity and functionality are required, use PTDB.
+***PTDB--Plain Text Database-- Is a flat file database system written in python.
+When simplicity and functionality are required, use PTDB.***
+**NOTE: PTDB is compatible with python 2 and 3.**
 ## How To Guide

 ### Index: